Abdusshh/newsletter-app-workflow/blog/blog.md

 }
 ```

-**Key Points:**

-- **Pre-filled Email**: Automatically fills the email field if provided in the query parameters (especially useful for the unsubscribe link in emails).
-- **Form Submission**: Sends a POST request to `/api/unsubscribe`.
-- **User Feedback**: Displays success or error messages.

-## Redis Utility Functions
+### Store Data in Redis

-We use Upstash Redis to store and manage subscription data.
-We store the user's email and subscription frequency.
-We also provide helper functions to retrieve user data, remove users, and check if a user is subscribed.
+We'll use Upstash Redis to store user subscription data.

-In order to use the Upstash Redis REST API, you need to create a Redis database on Upstash and obtain the REST URL and token.
-You can find more information on how to do this in the [Upstash Documentation](https://upstash.com/docs/redis/overall/getstarted).
+In order to use Upsatsh Redis, we first need to set up a Redis database on Upstash Console and get our REST URL and token.
+For more information on this, you can check out the [Upstash Documentation](https://upstash.com/docs/redis/overall/getstarted).

+`redis.ts` will contain our Redis client and helper functions for interacting with Redis:

 ```typescript title="src/lib/redis.ts"
 import { Redis } from "@upstash/redis";